BBC-Data-Unit/shared-data-unit/README.md

 ### NHS dentistry "hanging by a thread" with two-year waits for check-ups

-In January 2022, we [reported](https://www.bbc.co.uk/news/uk-59874320) around 1,000 NHS dentists left the health service last year - the equivelent of more than 2,500 posts across England and Wales.
+In January 2022, we [reported](https://www.bbc.co.uk/news/uk-59874320) around 1,000 NHS dentists left the health service in the past year - equivalent to more than 2,500 posts across England and Wales.

 * [Github repo](https://github.com/BBC-Data-Unit/NHS_dentists)

 ### Hundred people die fighting for terminal illness benefits